Jorgen-S-Engh/Project_exam_2_J-rgen_Engh/README.md

 ## Description

-Project exam for the final semester.
+This is my final project exam for the two year degree in frontend-development at Noroff school of vocational.
 The assigment was to create a site for the fictitious accommodation booking site called Holidaze.
 I buildt the frontend based on an API that was provided.
-You can find the api [here](https://docs.noroff.dev/holidaze/authentication)
+You can find the api documentation [here](https://docs.noroff.dev/holidaze/authentication)

 The site was to be created with the following user stories: